Contact your local MPWrite to, or speak with, your Member of Parliament. Many MPs aren’t aware of the issues faced by New Zealanders.

 Oz Kiwi – campaigning for the fair treatment of New Zealanders living in Australia

-Oz Kiwi pays our respects to Aboriginal Elders past and present and acknowledges the land on which we live and work is Aboriginal land – always was always, always will be.
+Oz Kiwi pays our respects to Aboriginal Elders past and present and acknowledges the land on which we live and work is Aboriginal land – always was, always will be.

 There has been a free movement of people between New Zealand and Australia pre-dating European settlement.
 The 1973 Trans-Tasman Travel Arrangements (TTTA) acknowledged the close relationship between the two countries, allowing all Australian and New Zealand citizens and permanent residents to move freely across the Tasman to visit, work, study, and reside.